umccr/data-portal-apis/docs/pipeline/automation/rnasum.md

 # RNAsum ICA Pipeline Lambda

+## Notes:

-RNAsum in ICA Pipeline is not fully automated yet due to TCGA dataset lookup issue [#417](https://github.com/umccr/data-portal-apis/issues/417).
+- RNAsum in ICA Pipeline is fully automated.
+- However, only with statically configured TCGA dataset that set in RNAsum workflow input template.
+- For dynamic lookup, see issue [#417](https://github.com/umccr/data-portal-apis/issues/417).

 The following options are available at the moment.